Little Governors' Camp: Our full report

 Although the homestead that benefitted from this biogas project has since moved, to further support Mara Rianda, the camp encourages guests to visit the village.
 To enter the community, tourists are required to pay for a ticket.
 This revenue supports 98 different families comprising of 300 individuals and has been used to build a nursery school for 120 children, with two classrooms, accommodation for 3 teachers and a toilet facility.
 The money from the ticket entry also helps the community members to buy food, pay for secondary school for their children, and supports the village during times of drought.

 Due to the sustainable practices in place, Little Governors’ Camp has been awarded a Gold Eco-Rating from Eco Tourism Kenya.

 Health & safety

-Medical care: The Il Moran guides are first-aid trained, and each vehicle has a first-aid kit.
+- The guides are first-aid trained, and each vehicle has a first-aid kit.
 The nearest doctor is at Governors' Camp, just five minutes' drive away.
-Governors’ Il Moran Camp has links to the Flying Doctor service.
+Little Governors' Camp has links to the Flying Doctor service.

-Accepted payment on location: They take credit card payments, including Amex, with no surcharge.
+- They take credit card payments, including Amex, with s 5% surcharge.
 They also take most major currencies in cash, but not travellers' cheques.

 Alternative places to stay in this same area.